OTT Statistics 2025: Users, Revenue, Market Size & More

 Source: Statista.

-Number of OTT users globally
+Number of OTT users worldwide

-There are 4.13 billion OTT users globally in 2024, which is equivalent to 50.36% of the world’s population.
-The OTT user base is estimated to rise by 25.46% and reach 4.92 billion by 2029.
+The Number of OTT users has risen by 5.6% from the previous year to reach 4.13 billion in 2025, which is equivalent to 50.36% of the world’s population.
+This count is estimated to rise by 25.46% in the next 4 years and reach 4.92 billion by 2029.

-Here is a table showing global OTT users from 2024 to 2029:
+Here is a table showing global OTT user count from 2024 to 2029:

 Source: Statista.